HandsOnDataViz/book/docs/HandsOnDataViz.md

 1. In the toolbar, you have a choice of four drawing tools: a polyline (which is a series of points connected by lines, but not closed like a polygon), a polygon, a rectangle (which is just an instance of a polygon), and a marker (point).
-Let’s start with the latter.
+Let’s start by creating a marker.
 2. Click on the *Draw a marker* button, and click anywhere on the map to place it.
 You will see a gray marker that is now part of your map.
 You can modify its properties, or delete it in the interactive